 Introduced wasps are one of the most damaging insect pests in New Zealand.
 They harm our native birds and insects.
 Wasps are also a significant nuisance for people.

-DOC provides technical expertise and plans and delivers wasp control at priority sites on public conservation land to protect native wildlife or where wasps are a nuisance to visitors, such as on tracks, huts and picnic spots.
+DOC provides technical expertise and plans and carries out wasp control at priority sites on public conservation land.
+This helps protect native wildlife.
+It also helps prevent wasps from being a nuisance to visitors at tracks, huts and picnic spots.

-Stuff is seeking donations for wasp control in the four regions.
+Stuff is seeking donations for the wasp control.
+You can donate at Givealittle

 DOC first partnered with Stuff and the Tasman Environmental Trust in Wasp Wipeout in Nelson Tasman in summer 2016/17.
-More than $55,000 was raised, enabling wasp control over 10,600 ha.
+Since then, the project has expanded to include more regions.